Eccleria/ewibot/doc/twitter.md

 # Twitter

-**NOTE : Because of Eon Musk changes to Twitter, this feature is disabled**
+**NOTE : Because of Elon Musk changes to Twitter, this feature is removed**

 This doc covers all the part about Twitter-Discord links.
 This link was asked by Andarta Pictures for a communication purpose.
 It aims to send all tweets sent by